 things.

-Basically, when you have nothing selected, your
+Basically, when you have nothing selected, you're

-in your editing mode, enabling you to edit
+in editing mode, enabling you to edit

 things that are related to your publishing,